TheVishnuKumar/one-pub-sub-lwc/README.md

-One PubSub: A PubSub Library for Lightning Web Component and Lightning Component
+One PubSub: A PubSub Library for Lightning Web Component and Aura Component
 -------------

 <div align="center">